-This is part of a series of posts reflecting on CRIME: Hong Kong Style, a season of films in which the CFFUK has assisted.
+This is part of a series of posts reflecting on CRIME: Hong Kong Style, a season of films currently showing at HOME, Manchester in which the CFFUK has assisted.
 There are 20 films showing at HOME and at over 20 regional venues around the country.
 More information can be found here.
-This post was written by Sarah Perks following her introduction to Portland Street Blues at HOME on April 7th, 2016.
+This post was written by Felicia Chan.

 This is a revised version of the introduction I gave at the screening of Infernal Affairs on Monday, 7th March at HOME.